Head Coach Rick Neumann

 Prior to joining the Marauders, Neumann served as the women’s basketball head coach for three years at St. Mary’s Central High School in Bismarck, ND.
 Neumann also was an assistant for the boy’s program for four seasons, helping lead the Saints to two state tournament appearances.

-Rick and his wife Jenny live in Bismarck with their daughters, Grace and Emma.
+Rick and his wife Jenny live in Bismarck with their children Grace, Emma and Grant.